Muthumaniraj26/ai-agent-challenge/README.md

 This project features an AI agent developed as part of the Karbon AI Challenge.
 The agent's primary goal is to automatically generate a Python parser for bank statement PDFs.
 The system is built using LangGraph and the Groq API.
 When executed, the agent writes a custom parser script (icici_parser.py) and verifies its correctness, demonstrating an automated code generation workflow.

-Demo Video

-Click here to watch the 60-second demo video.

-(Note: Please replace the placeholder link above with the actual link to your demo video after you've recorded it.)

 Agent Architecture
 The agent operates as a simple, efficient state machine built with LangGraph, consisting of three main steps (nodes).
 The workflow begins at the retriever node, which holds the final, human-perfected Python code for the parser—a solution derived from a rigorous debugging process that identified and handled inconsistencies in the test data.
 This code is then passed to the writer node, which saves it to the custom_parsers/icici_parser.py file.
 Finally, the tester node is triggered, which runs the newly created parser against a sample PDF and CSV to verify its correctness.
 Since the initial code is guaranteed to be correct, the agent's self-correction loop is not needed, and the process concludes successfully on the first attempt.